 Bozarth has published numerous articles on Brahms, focusing on compositional process, problems in chronology, documents, word-tone relationships in the songs and piano music, editorial issues, and questions of performance practice.
 He has edited the cantata Ach Gott, von Himmel sieh darein, BWV 2, for the Neue Bach-Ausgabe, and the complete organ works of Brahms for G. Henle Verlag and the Neue Brahms-Ausgabe.
 His current projects include books on the Irish fortepiano maker William Southwell, musical life in late 19th-century Boston, and Brahms's process of composing songs.
 He has held grants from the American Council of Learned Societies, the American Philosophical Society, and the National Endowment for the Humanities.

 At the University of Washington he teaches courses on music from the Baroque, Classical, and Romantic periods, including specialized courses on chorale-based music from Luther to Bach, the choral music, art songs, and chamber music of Brahms, cultural life in 19th-century Boston, and performance practices in the 18th and 19th centuries.

 A fortepianist who owns a collection of early pianos (1790-1895) and specializes in accompanying German art song, Bozarth founded the ensemble The Classical Consort and has served as an Artistic Director of the Seattle early music series Gallery Concerts since 1989.

-Bozarth took his Ph.D. in historical musicology at Princeton University and is the Ruth Sutton Waters Endowed Professor of Music at the University of Washington in Seattle.
+Bozarth took his Ph.D. in historical musicology at Princeton University and was Ruth Sutton Waters Endowed Professor of Music at the University of Washington, 2008–11.